stormpath/express-stormpath/README.md

 * Conditionally render parts of your UI, based on login state
 * Control access to application routes

-Under the hood this library uses Oauth Access Tokens (JWTs) as the authentication mechanism.
+Under the hood, this library uses Oauth Access Tokens (JWTs) as the authentication mechanism.
 This library implements the best-practice approaches that we outline in [Token Based Authentication for Single Page Apps (SPAs)](https://stormpath.com/blog/token-auth-spa/).